carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 The xmlns specification and the URI behind it refer to the W3 consortium namespace for an XML Schema as the standard for the entire document.
 All elements and attributes are defined according to this namespace.
 The URI (Uniform Resource Identifier) serves as a unique identifier as a reference to the specifications, but does not have to be a web address.
 Ideally, a web address is used that points to the underlying standard in the form of the xsd file and/or its documentation.

-If multiple standards are used, or parts of other schemas are adopted, a prefix should be assigned to the namespaces in order to know which elements or attributes belong to which standard:
+If multiple standards are used, or parts of other Schemas are adopted, a prefix should be assigned to the namespaces in order to know which elements or attributes belong to which standard:

 ```xsd